UnbloktTechnology/ComPilot-Examples/code-examples/customer-screening/frontend/README.md

 ## Prerequisites

-- Access to ComPilot dashboard with an API key
+- Access to ComPilot dashboard
 - A customer screening workflow set up in your workspace
 - Node.js and npm/yarn installed
 - Backend server running